ExtendJ/Regression-Tests/README.md

 * `EXEC_FAIL`    = The compiled code returns with non-zero exit status when executed and prints nothing on standard error
-* `EXEC_PASS`    = The compiled code returns with zero exit status when executed and prints nothing on standard error
-* `OUTPUT_PASS`  = All previous steps passed, and the output matches the expected output (expected output is found in the `output.expected` file)
+* `EXEC_PASS`    = The compiled code returns with zero exit status when executed and prints nothing on standard error, and the output matches the `out.expected` file (or is empty if `out.expected` does not exist in the test directory).

 By default the test will have the expected result `EXEC_PASS`.